sparrowcode/sparrowcode.io-content/en/tutorials/async-await.md

         return []
     }
     let userInfoTask = Task<UserInfo, Error>(priority: .userInitiated) {
-        /* query the model about the user */ return UserInfo()
+        /* query for a model about a user */ return UserInfo()
     }